 - Office Costs for renting, equipping, and running an office.
 This includes office rent, stationery, telephone, required programmes, broadband, paper, printers, computers, staff equipment and other costs associated with running an office and communicating with constituents.
 These are the standard costs that any organisation or business incurs.
 My office is in the centre of Melton Mowbray, however during the pandemic my team have set up home offices which have of course incurred some costs.

 - Accommodation Budget in recognition of the fact I am required to be in Parliament Monday-Thursday every week to advocate for constituents with the Government, to vote, attend select committee meetings, ask questions in the House of Commons, meet with Ministers and other duties an accommodation budget is provided for a London rental property.
-Sittings often run very late into the evening, for example on Monday nights business does not conclude until 10pm with voting normally starting at 10pm.
+Sittings often run very late into the evening, for example on Monday nights voting does not normally start until 10pm.
 The accommodation budget covers costs in either my constituency home or a London rental, not both.
 I claim for a rental property in London as a business cost, as our family home is in Rutland and Melton.